caseyg/awesome/TOPICS.md

 *   [spoiledmilk/casein3](https://github.com/spoiledmilk/casein3) - Lightweight CMS for Ruby on Rails 3.x from Spoiled Milk.

-*   [desandro/windex](https://github.com/desandro/windex) - Pretty up your localhost.
-No more 1996 jank.

 ## obsidian

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback with one click.